 NRG Arena - A facility with exhibit halls, meeting rooms, and a club room.
 This facility includes 350,000 square feet of meeting space.
-Included in the Arena is an 8,000 seat general session meeting area and a 2,000 seat general session meeting area in the Arena Pavilion.
-The Houston Livestock Show & Rodeo, in honoring their commitment to Texas youth and education, held their Junior Livestock and Horse Show Competitions as private events.
-Proceeds from the 2021 auctions totaled over \$15 million.
+Included in NRG Arena is an 8,000 seat general session meeting area and a 2,000 seat general session meeting area in the Arena Pavilion.
+Many activities throughout the year and upcoming include concerts, comedy shows, and the Harlem Globetrotters.